What we can learn from TikTok through its Research API: Results

 \subsection{Region prevalence}

 \Cref{fig:rq3_barplot} shows the top 10 countries by number of videos in our sample.
 The first is India, with over 12\% of videos, followed by Indonesia and then the US, which is also the only Western country in the top-10 list.
-We further investigate this aspect by plotting the prevalence of the top 10 countries throughout the period of our analysis in~\Cref{fig:rq3_stackplot}.
+We further investigate this aspect by plotting the yearly prevalence of the top 10 countries over the span of the dataset~\Cref{fig:rq3_stackplot}.

 The most evident feature is the prevalence of videos from India and Southeast Asia in general.
 From 2019 to mid-2020, India was the most prominent country in our dataset, with over 40\% of the total videos sampled from early 2019.
 The rapidly descending trend is due to a nationwide censorship policy applied in June 2020 which affected TikTok and other Chinese applications~\cite{song2023can}.
 Note how the top 10 countries represent just over 60\% of the total videos sampled from the API, thus indicating again a heavy-tailed distribution.